-Indoor climbing has been occurring twice a month since August and we are keen to get more people involved in this social and fun activity.
+Indoor climbing events in Birmingham usually run twice a month.
 Following this climbing session we will be heading to the Thai restaurant at the Barton Arms.
 The 100 year old Bartons Arms remains one of the finest examples of Victorian pub architecture and one of the most beautiful pub interiors in the country.

 Redpoint continue to operate Covid-19 measures, mainly masks to be worn while moving around the building.
 More information can be found here.

 "Experienced" in this instance is those that have previously been indoor climbing and know how to tie on and belay.
 There are separate event pages for beginner and experienced climbers to help us keep to safe climbing ratios.

 Experienced please sign up to this event page, beginners climber please sign up here.
 Beginner events are held once a month.